Legal Implications of Squatting in Oregon

 Are There Preventative Measures Against Squatting?

-To prevent squatters from occupying their properties, property owners can take the following steps:
+To help prevent squatters from occupying their properties, property owners can implement the following measures:

 - Regular Inspections: Regular inspections should be performed to ensure that the property is occupied and in good condition.